 This is because each application and dataset can have different requirements and, as such, may require a different migration approach.
 To avoid the ugly specter of having to move one or more of your applications back out of the cloud and onto your on-premises servers, you’ll want to invest the time needed upfront in developing your cloud adoption strategy.

-In our next article in this series, we’ll discuss the planning effort needed to inform your cloud adoption strategy and the different migration strategy types.
-But, for now, let’s turn our attention to some of the other cloud adoption challenges you might encounter throughout your journey if you don’t have a solid cloud strategy to start with.
+Your cloud adoption strategy and the different migration strategy types depend on solid planning efforts, but this is a topic for another article.
+For now, let’s turn our attention to some challenges you might encounter throughout your journey if you don’t have a solid cloud strategy to start with.

 What are common cloud adoption challenges?